 Facebook: Mark Zuckerberg started Facebook out of his dorm room for his fellow students at Harvard.
 Today, toddlers to grandmothers can be found on Facebook.
 Strengths: Widely-adopted by large segments of the population.
 Weaknesses: Will the younger generation stay on Facebook once Grandma has “friended” them?
 Don’t forget to check out the Facebook Live description below.

-Google+: This is the new kid on the block, but poses a serious threat to Facebook and other platforms.
-Why?
-Because it’s just so darn easy to use — the clean, simple interface makes connecting with friends, family and business associates a piece of cake.
+Google+: The clean, simple interface makes connecting with friends, family and business associates a piece of cake.
 Google+ was the fastest-growing social network in history and looks as though it has plateaued.
 (Read between the lines: It’s a ghost town.)
 Strengths: Ease-of-use and uncluttered environment.
 Weaknesses: Competition from other well-established social media platforms.

 hi5: This is a social networking platform that skews a little younger than LinkedIn.
 Members can play games, watch videos, flirt, give gifts or just hang out.
 Strengths: It’s a great alternative to MySpace and/or Facebook for the younger crowd.
 Weaknesses: It may not be the best social networking platform for business.

 LinkedIn: This is the Grand Pooh Bah of them all.
 They’ve been around since 2003, which, in social media terms is also known as “since the beginning of time.”
 I think LinkedIn succeeds despite itself, but others may disagree.
 Strengths: Everybody’s on LinkedIn.
 Weaknesses: Most people have trouble knowing what to do with LinkedIn after they upload their business information.